sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

       dataset: env.SANITY_DATASET || 'production',
       apiVersion: env.SANITY_API_VERSION || 'v2024-08-08',
       useCdn: process.env.NODE_ENV === 'production',

-      // In preview mode, `stega` will be enabled automatically
-      // If you need to configure the client's steganography settings,
-      // you can do so here
-      // stega: {
-      //   logger: console
-      // }
     },

     // You can also initialize a client and pass it instead